Random-Devil-with-internet/Evidence_Guide/Css-Javascript.md

 # Css & Javascript

-## Css
+# Css
-Instead of being a markkup langauce css is a stylesheet language that is used togather with html to add style and layout to a website
+In week 2 I learned css.
+Css instead of being a markkup langauce is a stylesheet language that is used togather with html to add style and layout to a website.

+## Syntax
+In html you have elements eg. h1, p, img to add style to a sperific element you have to type the element as you would in html but with out the arrows outside it.
+Instead you put curly brackets after the element.
+In side the curly brackets you put all the